Kubernetes

 # Logs: OTLP log ingestion is not yet supported by ScryWatch.

-# Instrument your apps with the ScryWatch SDK or POST /v1/ingest directly.
+# Instrument your apps with the ScryWatch SDK or POST /api/ingest directly.

 image: